 - Target stick may not suit all cats

-2. OYEFLY Pet Training Clicker with Wrist Strap
+2. OYEFLY Pet Training Clicker Wrist Strap

 - Elastic wrist strap included